Home

 However a large percentage of Aikido injury can be avoided, and by learning how they occur, you can take positive action to prevent them.

-The unique Aikido Ebooks First Aid Kit examines the best ways to greatly reduce your chances of being injured during Aikido training.
-It is clearly written, easy to understand, and gives you step-by-step instructions on how to prevent and treat injuries, and...
-It's Yours Absolutely Free
+My unique Aikido First Aid Kit ebook examines the best ways to greatly reduce your chances of being injured during Aikido training.
+It is clearly written, easy to understand, with step-by-step instructions on how to prevent and treat injuries.

-“To injure an opponent is to injure yourself.
+To injure an opponent is to injure yourself.

-To control aggression without inflicting injury is the Art of Peace“
+To control aggression without inflicting injury is the Art of Peace

-Otherwise intelligent people may abandon their normal attitude of alertness when immersed in the warmth of the 'family atmosphere' of an aikido dojo.
-Your Instructor must take the lead in creating a safe training environment to avoid possible collision injuries.
+Otherwise intelligent people may abandon their normal attitude of alertness when enjoying the warmth of the 'family atmosphere' of an aikido dojo.
+Your Instructor must take the lead in creating a safe training environment...

 Given the reality of everyday practice where one of the training partners is dominant having demonstrated physical and/or technical superiority.